chef/chef-licensing/components/ruby/lib/chef_licensing/tui_engine/Readme.md

 3. Yes or no -> possible actions 2
 4. Menu/Options -> possible actions n
 5. Action - no display only operation

+Rules:
+An interaction can be either a prompt type or action type.
+But cannot be both.
+Explain why?
+Hint: Response_path_mapping It cannot have two different response path map at the same time.

+# Define the must have keys
+# Yaml file empty -> give good exception
+# Wrong keys in yaml file
+# Missing keys in yaml file
+# Extra keys in yaml file
+# Wrong combinations of keys in yaml file (example: action and prompt cannot be toghether)
+# Validation of value used in yaml file
+# Raise exception when prompt_type is not supported
+# All exception message must be logger debug
+# Messages for customers should be generic